web-genie-ai/web-genie-ai/README.md

 - For Miners:

-  Miners in the BTCopilot subnet are tasked with generating project outputs based on various types of prompts.
+  Miners in the WebGenieAI subnet are tasked with generating project outputs based on various types of prompts.
 Their outputs are evaluated based on the following criteria:

   1. Accuracy: